code22-motkilo/bamazon/README.md

 1. Load the `bamazon.sql` script into your own local database (i.e. mysql)
 2. Add your own password to the password variable in the `bamazonCustomer.js` file.
 3. Don't forget to install in the necessary dependcies in your project root folder.
-Reference the 'package.json` file.
+Reference the `package.json` file.
+And since I am so nice I also included it as a reminder in the comments at top of the `bamazonCustomer.js`

 4. Launch the Bamazon program in the CLI from the root folder of the project using the command: `node bamazonCustomer.js`